McDonald’s Quarter Pounder is an iconic burger loved by many. You can make this tasty hamburger at home with this easy copycat recipe.

 - 8 dill pickle slices

-- Cook the patties in the same skillet you toasted the buns.
-Cook for 3 to 4 minutes on each side.
+- In the same skillet you used to toast the buns, cook the patties for 3 to 4 minutes on each side.
+Season each side with salt while cooking.